hardikason/productcoa/app/code/SK/ProductCOA/README.md

 # SK_ProductCOA module

 This module allows Magento 2 store administrators to upload, manage, and associate Certificate of Authenticity (COA) documents with individual products.
-The COA is then available to customers on the frontend.
+The COA is then available to customers orders at the frontend.

 # Installation Steps